The Cranberry Viburnum: A Beautiful And Edible Shrub

 5 different images of "cranberry viburnum" from Pinterest:

-• Image 1: A close-up of a cranberry viburnum flower cluster.
+- Image 1: A close-up of a cranberry viburnum flower cluster.
 The flowers are white with a hint of pink and have a star-like shape.
-Image of Cranberry viburnum flower cluster

-• Image 2: A full shot of a cranberry viburnum shrub in bloom.
+- Image 2: A full shot of a cranberry viburnum shrub in bloom.
 The shrub is covered in white flowers and has a lush, green foliage.
-Image of Cranberry viburnum shrub in bloom

-• Image 3: A cranberry viburnum shrub in fall.
+- Image 3: A cranberry viburnum shrub in fall.
 The leaves of the shrub have turned a deep red color and the berries are starting to ripen.
-Image of Cranberry viburnum shrub in fall

-• Image 4: A cranberry viburnum berry close-up.
+- Image 4: A cranberry viburnum berry close-up.
 The berries are a bright red color and have a slightly tart taste.
-Image of Cranberry viburnum berry close-up

-• Image 5: A group of cranberry viburnum shrubs in a garden setting.
+- Image 5: A group of cranberry viburnum shrubs in a garden setting.
 The shrubs are planted in a row and are surrounded by other flowering plants.
-Image of Cranberry viburnum shrubs in garden setting

 Post a Comment for "The Cranberry Viburnum: A Beautiful And Edible Shrub"